 Holders tend to keep multiple digital wallets for cryptocurrency, including both hot wallets and cold wallets, mainly for security reasons.
 The functionalities of a hot wallet can facilitate safe transactions between users who hold small amounts of cryptocurrencies.
 Users seeking to make transactions via online platforms can use a hot wallet because the funds can be withdrawn on demand and be transferred via the internet to other users.
 However, a hot wallet is more likely to face security threats compared to a cold wallet.

 In addition, a hot wallet comes with a higher level of security features compared to a cold wallet; hence, it provides a more secure way to store cryptocurrencies online.
 On the other hand, a cold wallet is used to store and hold funds and is entirely not connected to the internet.

-How a Hot Wallet Works
+How Does a Hot Wallet Work?

 A hot wallet is connected to a web server, and it initiates a financial transaction involving cryptocurrency via browser-based webpages.
 It does not, however, store virtual currencies.
 Instead, its key role is to sign and authorize financial transactions digitally.
 The hot wallet server facilitates the conventional hot wallet service since it stores cryptographic keys and is accessible to the webserver.

 After a holder decides to mine digital currency, the cryptocurrency network enforces a chronological order to safeguard the neutrality of the cryptocurrency system.
 A holder then decides where and how to store the tokens, forcing the financial transaction to be digitally signed.
 The transaction is then propagated into a cryptocurrency network.